peterkrull/algo-vanity-rs/README.md

 ## Build from source

 To build from source you will need the [Rust toolchain](https://rustup.rs/).
 Clone this repository, and run `cargo build --release` to compile an executable binary file.
 This may take a few minutes.
-The binary will be located in `./target/release/algo-vanity-rs`.
+The binary `algo-vanity-rs` will be located in `./target/release/`.

 ## Download pre-compiled binaries
 For safety-reasons, it is recommended to build from source.
 However, pre-build binaries for x64 Linux and Windows platforms are provided under the `Releases` section of the repository.
+These releases are not guaranteed to be up to date.